The iOS SDK Guide Follow

 Asset Tracking

-Asset Tracking is a feature that uses Aruba Tags hardware to track valuable locations on a map.
+Asset Tracking is a feature that uses BLE Tags hardware to track valuable locations on a map.
 You can use the SDK to get Tag location updates and render Tag locations on a map.

 Show All Tags on a Map